Israel sharing some COVID vaccines with Palestinians, Honduras, Czech Republic

 In an interview with Israel’s Army Radio, Finance Minister Israel Katz, a member of Netanyahu’s right-wing Likud party, said he was unaware of the donations.

-Additional reporting by Robert Muller in Prague and Gustavo Palencia in Tegucigalpa; Writing by Rami Ayyub and Dan Williams; Editing by Angus MacSwan and Lisa Shumaker
+Reporting by Dan Williams; Additional reporting by Robert Muller in Prague, Gustavo Palencia in Tegucigalpa and Sofia Menchu in Guatemala City; Writing by Rami Ayyub and Dan Williams; Editing by Angus MacSwan and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.